atticus-sullivan/cheatsheet_tmpl/README.md

 Contains some useful lua functions for automatically generating tables and packet haders.
 Have a look at the comment above the respective function (or the examples in the `main.tex` file) for usage of the individual function.

-## Getting started
-- clone the repository
-- check dependencies (handle issues)
-- read through `preamble.tex`, most importantly the `NewDocumentCommand` `DeclareMathOperator` `NewDocumentEnvironment` statements as using the provided commands/environments might be useful when writing the content.
-- strip `main.tex` of everything you don't need (you might not need all otr even none of the generated tables)
-- create a new section-file in `sections/` (or copy the `sections/example.tex`), put your content there and add `\input{sections/<your section-file name>}` in `main.tex` (as shown with `sections/example.tex`).
-- Also feel free to tamper with the `preamble.tex` as you want to, remove packets you don't need, add some etc. The ones contained there are more like a suggestion what might be useful.

 ## Notes on packets
 ### nicematrix